 After the heaviness of holiday food, this one is especially refreshing.
 Enjoy!

-Chicken Soup with Ginger and Shiitake Mushrooms Recipe
+Chicken Soup With Ginger and Shiitake Mushrooms

 Typically for this recipe one would use bone-in chicken thighs hacked into big pieces with a cleaver, or with poultry shears.
 The bones help create flavor and richness for the stock.
 You can use boneless chicken thighs if you prefer.
 Or use bone-in, and then remove the bones after the chicken has cooked, before serving.